GRHS Students of the Week

 Students of the Week

-Hayley Cloward was nominated as a Student of the Week by GRHS Foreign Language Teacher Mr. Spencer Cantrell.
+Sam Bayles was nominated as a Student of the Week by GRHS Math Teacher Mr. Marshall Rhodes

-I would like to nominate Hayley Cloward as Student of the Week in Spanish 2.
-Hayley is respectful to all and cooperative with her classmates.
-Hayley is very self-motivated in my class and works hard to master the concepts taught.
-Not only does Hayley work hard at learning Spanish, but she is also teaching herself other foreign languages as well.
-Her work ethic and desire to learn show in the quality of work that she turns in and will pay big dividends in the future.
-Keep up the great work.”
+I want to nominate Sam Bayles for Student of the Week.
+Sam is taking challenging classes this year and is excelling thus far in AP Calculus.
+He has made a conscious effort to be better organized and neater with his work.
+He is a great problem solver and a great asset to the class and his peers. ”

 .